jergagon1/text_formatter_3/README.md

 1. Clone text_formatter_2 rails API
 2. Run text_formatter_2 on default port localhost:3000
 3. Clone this repo.
-4. Navigate to app root and use python web server to run:
+4. Navigate to app root and use a Ruby or python web server to run:

+`ruby -run -e httpd . -p 8888`

+or

 `python -m SimpleHTTPServer 8888`